liaochenlanruo/pgcgap/docs/index.md

 	mamba env create -f pgcgap_latest_env.yml
 	```

-**Notice: What should we do when the installation is slow?** As more and more software is contained in CONDA and the index files become larger, the search space for the software that satisfies all the software dependencies in the environment becomes larger and larger when installing a new software, making \"Solving Environment\" slower and slower.
-Sometimes we can\'t even install the software through CONDA.
-In fact, we can do something instead of just waiting.\

 **Step2: Setup COG database** (Users should execute this after the first installation of pgcgap)

 ```bash